crocs-muni/usable-cert-validation/_guides/openssl.md

 # {{ page.title }}

-Assume we want to communicate with a server at _x509errors.org:443_ securely, using TLS.
+{:.lead}
+This guide describes the implementation of a TLS client in [OpenSSL](https://www.openssl.org/).

+{:.lead}
-This guide describes precise steps to take in order to do that successfully using the [OpenSSL 1.1.1](https://www.openssl.org/) API in C. The guide covers basic aspects of initiating a secure TLS connection, including certificate validation and hostname verification.
+The guide covers basic aspects of initiating a secure TLS connection, including certificate validation and hostname verification.
 When various alternative approaches are possible, the guide presents each of them and specifies their use cases to help you choose which approach suits your needs best.

+* We work with the API in C of OpenSSL, version 1.1.1.
+* We assume the server to communicate with is at _x509errors.org_ and accepts TLS connections on a standard port 443.
-<span style = "color: #9b0000" >(Note: For now, the guide _does not_ cover revocation checking and advanced techniques that may follow after the connection is already established, e.g. session resumption.)</span>
+* <span style = "color: #9b0000" >Note: For now, the guide _does not_ cover revocation checking and advanced techniques that may follow after the connection is already established, e.g. session resumption.</span>

+</div></div>
+<div class="section"><div class="container" markdown="1">

 ## Establishing an underlying TCP/IP connection